MolBIFFM/diana/README.md

 ]
 ```
 If `true`, compute enrichment with respect to the entire annotation, specific to
-the organism of interest, otherwise with respect to the protein-protein
+the organism of interest, otherwise with respect to proteins represented in the
-interaction network.
+protein-protein interaction network.
 The default setting is `false`.

 ```json
 [